Amsterdam-Noord: Industrial period

-Recent years
+Second World War

-In the Second World War the industry fields in Amsterdam-Noord were the target of British bombing.
-The Fokker factories were the 17 July 1943 bombings' goal, but the bombs fell on the surrounding residential areas, causing 158 deaths and 119 seriously injured as a result.
-This was the heaviest bombardment that hit Amsterdam.
+In the Second World War the industry fields in Amsterdam-Noord were the target of the air bombings by the Allied Forces.
+The Fokker factories were the 17 July 1943 bombings' goal, but the bombs of the United States Army Air Forces fell on the surrounding residential areas, causing 158 deaths and 119 seriously injured as a result.
+The British’ Royal Air Force and Free French Air Forces both did another attempt to bomb the factory on 25 and 28 July, resulting in the death of 200 citizens in total by the three raids.
+Only the British Forces managed to bomb the targeted airplane factory, all other bombs fell on residential areas in Amsterdam-Noord.
+This is the heaviest air bombardment that ever hit Amsterdam.
 106 houses were destroyed, 206 houses heavily damaged and 676 houses suffered glass and roof damage.
 Every year a memorial ceremony takes place on 17 July at De Nieuwe Noorder cemetery.

+Recent years

 In December 1981, Amsterdam-Noord and Osdorp became the first two districts of the municipality of Amsterdam to have their own elected district council and executive board.
 In April 2012, the EYE Film Institute Netherlands was officially transferred from the Vondelparkpaviljoen, Vondelpark to Overhoeks, Amsterdam-Noord following an inauguration by Queen Beatrix.
 This made the borough more culturally attractive, since the museum's new location is only two minutes away from the Centrum borough by ferry.